 Whiplash is a non-medical term used to describe a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

-Over 400,000 people every year put in an insurance claim for whiplash, making it the most common non-lethal car crash injury in the UK.
-But you don’t have to be in a car to sustain a neck injury and experience whiplash.
+Over 400,000 people per year make an insurance claim for whiplash, making it the most common non-lethal car crash injury.
+But did you know that you don’t have to be in a car to experience whiplash?

 Here’s everything you need to know about whiplash, including what it is, how it happens and how it’s treated: